Anxiety Network

 Each and every person responds individually to medication.
 When medication is addressed, what works for one person may not work for another.
 Here we are only talking in generalities and in approximate percentages.
 If a medication works for you, as you are under the care of a qualified psychiatrist who specializes in the anxiety disorders, stick with it.

-ADDITIONAL NOTE: Research has demonstrated that "avoidant personality disorder" is simply a severe case of social phobia/social anxiety.
+ADDITIONAL NOTE: Research has demonstrated that "avoidant personality disorder" is simply a severe case of social anxiety disorder.
 Avoidant personality disorder is NOT a psychotic condition, and the administration of anti-psychotic medication is therefore inappropriate.
-These medications should not be used with uncomplicated social phobia/social anxiety.
+These medications should not be used with uncomplicated social anxiety.

 IMPORTANT NOTICE: This information is intended as a general guide only.
 It is essential you consult with your psychiatrist about any medication, due to individual and/or interaction effects, and additional medical complications.
 It is also essential that you work with a psychiatrist that FULLY understands social anxiety and has kept up with the latest research on medical treatment for social anxiety.